econnet/econ/do.rst

 There are also input items from the outside economy.
 Work refers only to the conversion of input items to the product.

-Only product parts that are developed internally need work and thus an econ.
+Only product parts that are developed internally require work and thus an econ.
-Product parts from the outside economy need work to select the right version and supplier, but there is no need for a separate econ.
+Product parts from the outside economy require work to select the right item and supplier, but there is no need for a separate econ.

 The `LE`_ exists during the `product lifetime`_,